-The questionnaire poses questions that are related to your investment goals, which include specific investment purposes as well as expected timelines.
-Risk tolerance questions are oriented toward determining where you fit on the scale between conservative and aggressive.
+The survey poses questions that are related to your investment goals, including specific investment purposes as well as expected timelines.
+Risk-tolerance questions are oriented toward determining where you fit on the scale between conservative and aggressive.

-Once that is determined, your money will be invested in one of the five portfolios that are commensurate with those goals and risk tolerance.
-The portfolio will be comprised of a group of low-cost exchange traded funds (ETFs) that are designed to capture the total investment market but in measures that are consistent with the indicated risk level.
+Once that’s determined, your money will be invested in one of the five portfolios that are commensurate with those goals and risk tolerance.
+The portfolio will be comprised of a group of low-cost exchange-traded funds (ETFs) that are designed to capture the total investment market but in measures that are consistent with the indicated risk level.

 TD Ameritrade Essential Portfolios Signup Process